bigeasy/cadence/design.markdown

 This is becoming a won't do, I don't see the value in variable arguments.
 Where is there a callback that has a variable argument return?
 If it gets in the way at all, it goes away.

+## The Day After Tomorrow / Minifcation and the Sub-Context

+I woke up today and realized, this isn't going to be a MicroJS library, because it does minify.
+Once you minify, function parameters get renamed, because they are not in scope, and your Cadence breaks.

+Which isn't covered in this design document, stashing variables in the hidden context, it's not covered, but it is the magic with which Cadence came to be.

+Write my own minifier, of course.
+Patch UglifyJS to leave the function declarations alone, but that's never going to happen.

+Then I started to consider how it was used.
+I've begun to use `step` to create sub-cadences do I don't have to repeat myself, using the enclosed scope to capture parameters from a step in a cadence in a sub-cadence.

+Then, I've begun to be explicit about arity, in declarations, so the special variables that control arity don't matter anymore.
+At the same time, I'm passing in an array to indicate that values should be gathered, that array can be the array that gathers, so that can be declared at the outer scope and passed in.

+Finally, I've already demonstrated in tests here that you can assign a function to a variable and pass it into a cadence, so jumping still works.

+Unfortunately, this really does break Proof, where I've enjoyed the ability to hit the ground running because I can pull what I need out of this hidden context, so for the sake of Proof, I suppose the hidden context stays.

+Finally, it occurs to me that callbacks can write to the this object, but if we're building an object, it is not any more or less noxious to me to assign the variable to an object in scope.

+Creating my own minifier, a variation of UglifyJS that would skip functions if they had a particular name or naming convention, or might possibly look for `step`, and skip all the functions within it.